-The National Environmental Policy Act of 1969 (NEPA) requires that federally funded projects be reviewed to determine the social, economic, and environmental consequences of the action.
-Public involvement is beneficial to the implementation of a project's NEPA process.
-This project is being developed in accordance with applicable State & Federal environmental regulations.
-Your input on the following will aid in the project's development and NEPA review.
+Environmental, Social & Economic Concerns National Environmental Policy Act of 1969 (NEPA) requires that federally d projects be reviewed to determine the social, economic, and environmental quereces of the action Public involvement is beneficial to the implementation project's NEPA process.
+This project is being developed in accordance with able State & Federal environmental regulations.
+Your input on the following d in the project's development and NEPA review. on 4(f) Property t is being reviewed to determine potential impacts to Section 4(f) i.e. publicly owned parks, recreational areas, wildlife & waterfowl public & private historical sites.
+No Section 4(f) properties have been nated Materials No contaminated materials have been identified along the project, to date.
+If you have information on contaminated materials, or underground/above ground storage tanks that could be encountered during construction, please let us know.

-Section 4(f) Property

-Project action will include all possible planning to avoid and minimize harm to publicly owned parks, recreational areas, wildlife & waterfowl refuges, or public & private historical sites.
-An evaluation of possible project effects is being done with project.